commercialhaskell/stack/doc/maintainers/team_process.md

     The following sections establish rules under which a bug report will be closed by the maintainer team.
 The goal is to avoid a situation where issues linger in an indeterminate state.
 The maintainer team is allowed to disregard these "rules" at any point.
-In other words: the goal isn't to allow people to "lawyer" issues.
+In other words: the goal is not to allow people to "lawyer" issues.

 ### Discussion